PEtab-dev/PEtab-GUI/docs/source/tutorial.rst

 Linting is the process of automatically checking your tables for structural and logical errors during editing.

-PEtab GUI offers two layers of linting support:
+PEtab-GUI offers two layers of linting support:

 - **Partial Linting on Edit**:
-  Whenever you modify a single row in any table, PEtab GUI will **immediately lint that row** in context.
+  Whenever you modify a single row in any table, PEtab-GUI will **immediately lint that row** in context.
   This allows you to catch errors as you build your PEtab problem — such as missing required fields, mismatched IDs, invalid references, or inconsistent units.

 - **Full Model Linting**: